vmware-labs/reconciler-runtime/README.md

 The [`Tracker`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/tracker#Tracker) provides a means for one resource to watch another resource for mutations, triggering the reconciliation of the resource defining the reference.

+It's common to work with a resource that is also tracked.
+The [Config.TrackAndGet](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#Config.TrackAndGet) method uses the same signature as client.Get, but additionally tracks the resource.

+In the [Setup](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime@v0.4.0/reconcilers#SyncReconciler) method, a watch is created that will notify the handler every time a resource of that kind is mutated.
+The [EnqueueTracked](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#EnqueueTracked) helper returns a list of resources that are tracking the given resource, those resources are enqueued for the reconciler.

+The tracker will automatically expire a track request if not periodically renewed.
+By default, the TTL is 2x the resync internal.
+This ensures all tracked resources will naturally have the tracking relationship refreshed as part of the normal reconciliation resource.
+There is no need to manually untrack a resource.

 **Example:**

 The stream gateways in projectriff fetch the image references they use to run from a ConfigMap, when the values change, we want to detect and rollout the updated images.